 We report our efforts in handling situations in Text to Speech Synthesis, where a particular phonemic or syllabic context is not available in the corpus.
 The idea is to replace such context by another one which is 'similar'.
 The 'similarity' of phones or syllables lies in the inability of listeners to distinguish them when placed in a particular context.
 Such phones were found linguistically in two south Indian languages - Tamil and Telugu, by performing listening tests and acoustically, through a phone classification experiment with Mel Frequency Cepstral Coefficients as features.
 Maximum likelihood classifier is used to find the most misrecognized phones.
-Both frame level and phone level classifications were performed to find out such phones.
-The classification experiments were performed on Tamil corpus of 1027 sentences and on TIMIT corpus.
+Both frame level and phone level classifications are performed to find out such phones.
+The classification experiments are performed on Tamil corpus of 1027 sentences.
+The natural variability in human speech is studied by analyzing utterances of same speech at different times.
+We observe that, not only the characteristics of phones change, when same sentence is spoken at different times, but also the phones get replaced by other phones, for the same speaker.

-1. Introduction
+1. INTRODUCTION

 Text to Speech (TTS) synthesis is an automated encoding process which converts a sequence of symbols (text) conveying linguistic information, into an acoustic waveform (speech).
 A concatenative speech synthesis system uses the actual human speech as the source material for synthesizing speech.
 One of the characteristics based on which a TTS system is evaluated is its ability to produce an intelligible speech.
 The intelligibility of the synthetic speech depends on the selection of relevant syllables for concatenation, which match the target context.
 Even though the speech corpus covers all the phones in the language under consideration, it may not have all the phonetic contexts.
 Using individual mono-phones for concatenation results in discontinuities of pitch, energy and lack of coarticulation, leading to unnatural speech.
 Speech synthesis based on syllables seems to be a good possibility to enhance the quality of synthesized speech compared to mono-phone or diphone-based synthesizers.
-This consideration is based both on the fact that more coarticulation aspects are included in syllable segments compared to diphone units and on the fact that the main prosodic parameters (pitch, duration, amplitude) are closely connected to syllables (Kopeck, Pala, 1998).
-So, not only the presence of a phone in the database is important, but the syllable in which the phone is present and the context in which the phone or syllable is present are important.
+This consideration is based both on the fact that more coarticulation aspects are included in syllable segments compared to diphone units and on the fact that the main prosodic parameters (pitch, duration, amplitude) are closely connected to syllables [3].
+So, not only the presence of a phone in the database is important, but the syllable in which the phone is present and the context in which the phone or syllable is present are also important.
 Mono-phones are considered for concatenation only in the worst case.